Program guide

 Questions tied to this exact path

-- Does Home Advantage require a participating lender for this household and loan setup?
+- Is your team approved to originate Home Advantage for this household and loan setup?

 Action checklist preview